acardiel21/medassist/README.md

 # medassist
 Rudimentary chatbot for simulating patient-provider interactions.
 Not real medical advice.
-At all.
+At all. **Model is still in progress!**

 ▶️ [Watch the demo](docs/Medassist-Demo.mp4)